 Do you instinctively reach for the bottle after a stressful day?
-While alcohol can seem to make you more relaxed, if you're regularly drinking more than the government's daily unit guidelines, you could end up exacerbating stress.
+While alcohol can seem to make you more relaxed, if you're regularly drinking more than the government's low risk alcohol unit guidelines, you could end up exacerbating stress.

 Alcohol is a depressant, which means it slows down the brain and the central nervous system's processes.

 Eva Cyhlarova from The Mental Health Foundation says: "Over time, heavy drinking interferes with the neurotransmitters in the brain that are needed for good mental health.
 So while alcohol may help deal with stress in the short term, in the long run it can contribute to feeling of depression and anxiety and make stress harder to deal with.

 "People who drink heavily are more likely to suffer from mental health problems."

 Professor Cary Cooper, Professor of Organisational Psychology and Health at the University of Lancaster, says that getting drunk is basically an avoidance strategy.
 "You're not properly confronting the issues that make you feel stressed in the first place," he says.